-5.58 IGuestSession
+5.66 IGuestSession

-A guest session represents one impersonated user account on the guest, so every operation will use the same credentials specified when creating the session object via IGuest::createSession().
+A guest session represents one impersonated user account in the guest, so every operation will use the same credentials specified when creating the session object via IGuest::createSession().

 There can be a maximum of 32 sessions at once per VM, whereas session 0 is reserved for the root session.

 This root session is controlling all other guest sessions and also is responsible for actions which require system level privileges.

-Each guest session keeps track of its started guest processes, opened guest files or guest directories.
-To work on guest files or directories a guest session offers methods to open or create such objects (see fileOpen() or directoryOpen() for example).
+Each guest session keeps track of the guest directories and files that it opened as well as guest processes it has created.
+To work on guest files or directories a guest session offers methods to open or create such objects (see fileOpen() or directoryOpen() for instance).
+Similarly, there a methods for creating guest processes.